Ohio Speech-Language Pathology Aide Licensure Guide - 2025

 In addition to documenting client progress and aiding in developing speech and language abilities, SLPAs conduct training and education programs for families and communities.
 They may also assist with client assessments, charting performance data, testing and maintaining equipment, and gathering information to evaluate program quality.

-The lawful authority to regulate and issue licenses for speech pathologists and audiologist assistants rests with the Ohio Board of Speech-Language Pathology and Audiology.
+The lawful authority to regulate and issue licenses for speech pathologists and audiologist aides rests with the Ohio Board of Speech-Language Pathology and Audiology.
 Here is the initial speech pathology assistant licensure process:

 Educational Requirements